spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 /dev/sda           3667GiB 3649GiB     19GiB 100% /mnt/smesher-01
 ```

 As you can see, this 4TB drive, which should contain 3725.29 GiB, in fact only contains a usable 3667 GiB.
-After initializing 57 storage units of 64 GiB each, it contains around 19 GiB free usable space.
+After initializing 57 storage units of 64 GiB each, it contains around 19 GiB of free usable space.

 Linux users may also find the [`tune2fs`](https://linux.die.net/man/8/tune2fs) command useful, both for displaying more detailed filesystem information and for reducing the amount of
 [reserved space](https://unix.stackexchange.com/questions/7950/reserved-space-for-root-on-a-filesystem-why) on a drive.
 Assuming a drive is exclusively being used to store PoST data, the reserved space may safely be set to zero.